Al-Jahiz: Kitāb al-Bukhalā’ (البُخلاء) 'The Book of Misers' (a.k.a. 'Avarice and the Avaricious')

-Kitāb al-Bayān wa-al-Tabyīn 'The Book of eloquence and demonstration'
+Kitāb al-Bayān wa-al-Tabyīn 'The Book of Eloquence and Demonstration'

 al-Bayan wa al-Tabyin was one of al-Jāḥiẓ's later works, in which he wrote on epiphanies, rhetorical speeches, sectarian leaders, and princes.
 The book is considered to have started Arabic literary theory in a formal, systemic fashion.
 Al-Jāḥiẓ's defining of eloquence as the ability of the speaker to deliver an effective message while maintaining it as brief or elaborate at will was widely accepted by later Arabic literary critics.

+Al-Radd ʿalā al-Naṣārā

+Al-Jahiz was one of the earliest Muslims to make use of biblical material in Arabic translation.
+In his book titled "Al-Radd ʿalā al-Naṣārā", he asserted that the text of the extant Hebrew Bible was trustworthy and a more reliable source than the Christian Gospels.
+He also discredited Jewish translations of the Old Testament as a source for Christian arguments that Jesus was the literal Son of God, and asserted that the anthropomorphizing content of existing Jewish versions resulted from poor translation.

-Fakhr al-Sūdān ala al-Bīḍān (فَخْر السُودان على البيضان) 'pride of blacks over whites'
+Fakhr al-Sūdān ala al-Bīḍān (فَخْر السُودان على البيضان) 'The Boast of blacks Over the Whites'

 This book is composed as a debate between black people and white people as to which group is superior.
 Al-Jāḥiẓ mentions that Blacks have an oratory and eloquence of their own culture and language.